Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Before we begin, some details about the Webhook Flask receiver.
 I modified the original source [GitHub - cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver) and fork the changes here [Github - Flask webhook receiver](https://github.com/Peter-Nhan/Flask_webhook_receiver).
 I enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)

+{: .notice--info}
+If you are playing along - remember to 'pip3 install requirements.txt'.
+This will install the require libraries used by the python script.

 ### Code break down
 > Analysis of flask_rx.py - Flask Webhook receiver